saygoweb/ansible-plugin-copyv/README.md

 # Ansible 'copyv' Plugin

-This is known to work with Ansible V1.9.2.
-I've not tested it with anything else so YMMV.
+This version should work with Ansible v2.0.x  I've not tested it extensively so YMMV.
+If the folder structure and plugin detection is the same in Ansible v2.0.x then this plugin should work fine.

+The code is based on this [Ansible PR](https://github.com/ansible/ansible/pull/13849).

+The plugin for version v1.9.2 is available on [this branch](https://github.com/saygoweb/ansible-plugin-copyv/tree/master).

 ## TLDR;